andrewvy/async-discord/README.md

 A (currently-not-yet) friendly Discord client library built for bot developers.
 Built for `async/await`, not ready for production.

+The main design goal is to make it accessible to build more complex functionality via middleware traits.

+Ideas borrowed and `twilight-model` used from [twilight-rs/twilight](https://github.com/twilight-rs/twilight).

 ---

 ### Choices